jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 #### Retweets

 ```
+[] TODO
-Retweets have an interesting history on Twitter.
+* Retweets have an interesting history on Twitter.
-user convention --> UI features --> JSON affects --> filtering details.
+* user convention --> UI features --> JSON affects --> filtering details.
-Beta period --> Official Retweet object with verb, original payload, and select metrics.
+* Beta period --> Official Retweet object with verb, original payload, and select metrics.
 ```

 #### Twitter Entities

 ```
+[] TODO
-Hashtags, mentions, urls, media
+* Hashtags, mentions, urls, media

-As these entities became first-class objects they became members of the *entities* collection of Tweet JSON attributes.
-Providing these entities
+* As these entities became first-class objects they became members of the *entities* collection of Tweet JSON attributes.
+Providing these arrays make it easier for JSON parsers to load these common Tweet entities by not requiring elaborate string parsing and extraction.
 ```

 ### Twitter timeline <a id="=twitterTimeline" class="tall">&nbsp;</a>
 Below you will find a *timeline* of Twitter (as a Product and Platform).
 Most of these Twitter updates in some way fundamental affected either user behavior, Tweet JSON contents, query Operators, or all three.
-Looking at Twitter as a platform, the following events somehow affected the JSON payloads that are used to encode Tweets.
+Looking at Twitter as a platform, the following events in some way affected the JSON payloads that are used to encode Tweets.

-[Included below are comments indicating any JSON and/or filteirng affects?]
-[]

 #### 2006
 + October